 Operational Policy Key Features Applicability Involuntary Resettlement (OP 4.12) Physical relocation and land loss resulting in: (i) relocation or loss of shelter; (ii) loss of assets or access to assets; (iii) loss of income sources or means of livelihood, whether or not the affected people must move to another location.
 Not Applicable The sub-project has no impact on any private asset.
 Indigenous Peoples (OP 4.10) If there are indigenous peoples in the project area, and potential adverse impacts on indigenous peoples are anticipated, and indigenous peoples are among the intended beneficiaries.
 Not Applicable The sub-project does not adversely impact any Schedule caste/tribe population.
-Physical Cultural Resources (OP 4.11) urces facie, entail the risk of damaging cultural
+Physical Cultural Resources (OP 4.11) The policy is triggered by projects which, prima facie, entail the risk of damaging cultural property (e.g., any project that includes large-scale excavations, movement of earth, surface environmental changes or demolition).
+Not applicable No impact on any cultural resources.